ieco-lab/scariR/vignettes/000_README_vignettes.txt

 ## About

-This vignette formats risk tables from vignettes 130 and 131 by adding colors and headers.
+This vignette formats risk tables from vignettes 130 and 131

 ## changelog

 v0- initial version
-v1- 2024-08-14- rework- updated SLF presence data and inclusion of other SSP scenarios